Network Setup and Firewalls

 Public IPs: 54.72.5.235 || 54.171.0.176

 When Uplink is installed, a Windows service called – Tricefy Uplink – will run in the background.
-The installation process is designed to apply local Windows firewall rules to avoid from blocking the local uplink process/service, however a network firewall can still be blocking the traffic.
+The installation process is designed to apply local Windows firewall rules to avoid from blocking the local uplink process/service.